flowxo/flowxo-sdk/README.md

 It's up to you what information your error contains, but make sure it describes the problem.
 The user will never see these error messages, they're logged and monitored by Flow XO.

-The platform will retry the request up to 5 times (with exponential back-off), and if after the 5th attempt a retryable error still occurs, it will be written to the workflow log as "The request failed because something unexpected happened.".
+The core will retry the request up to 5 times (with exponential back-off), and if after the 5th attempt a retryable error still occurs, it will be written to the workflow log as "The request failed because something unexpected happened.".

 If you are in doubt about what error to return, use a retryable error, to give the script the best possible chance to succeed.